-Joe is literally the ‘Sculptor of History’ in Flint.
+Joe Rundell is literally the ‘Sculptor of History’ in Flint.
 His statues of Flint’s founding automotive pioneers adorn Saginaw Street in a once historic block that included Smith Bridgman’s Department store, and Kresge’s.

-His creations, part of the Automobile Pioneers Collection includes a roster of the men who invented the American automobile industry: Charles Stewart Mott, William C. “Billy” Durant, David Buick, Louis Chevrolet, Albert Champion, Charles Nash, and Walter Chrysler.
+His creations, part of the Automobile Pioneers Collection, includes a superstar roster of the men who largely invented the American automobile industry: Charles Stewart Mott, William C. “Billy” Durant, David Buick, Louis Chevrolet, Albert Champion, Charles Nash, and Walter Chrysler.
 His most recent statue is the first of a woman, representing Rosie The Riveter.
 Like Chrysler and Nash’s statues, she will stand at Flint’s Bishop International Airport to welcome travelers.

-The Rosie statue represents a poster used to motivate workers in a California defense plant.
-Rosie is a symbol representing all of the women who stepped up to take charge of the drill presses and rivet guns as most men went to war during WW2.
-Other Rosies including a woman actually named Rosie who was a Riveter working in the Willow Run aircraft plant in Ypsilanti, and still another famous Rosie was featured on the Saturday Evening Post and drawn by Norman Rockwell.
-'Rosie The Riveter” was also a top pop music hit during the war.
-The bottom line is that she represents all of these women.
+The Rosie statue is inspired by a poster utilized originally to motivate workers in a California defense plant during World War Two.
+Rosie is a symbol representing all of the women who stepped up to take charge of the drill presses and rivet guns as most men went to war.
+Other symbolic Rosies including a woman actually named Rosie!
+She was a Riveter working in the Willow Run aircraft plant in Ypsilanti.
+Still another famous Rosie was featured on the Saturday Evening Post as drawn by Norman Rockwell.
+Rosie The Riveter was also a top pop music hit during the war.
+The bottom line is that Rosie The Riveter represents all of these women.
 Joe worked hard to capture that.
 Fish was proud to be the Master of Ceremonies for that event at Bishop, too!